helgestein/CTCMS-RUB-2017/README.md

 # CTCMS-RUB-2017
-This is the official repository for course material for the computational tools for combinatorial materials science short course held at RUB in 2017
+This is the official repository for course material for "computational tools for combinatorial materials science" (CT-CMS) short course held at RUB in 2017